deleterium/SmartC/docs/1-Basis.md

 * `#pragma outputSourceLineNumber[true/false/1/0/]`: Adds a comment in assembly output with the corresponding line number to the C source code.
 Very usefull for debug.

 #### Escaping new line
 Just end a line with `\` and it will be joined to the next one.
 It can be used anywhere, even inside "strings".
-Usefull for multiline program description, #define for a function, or in middle of a variable name!
+Usefull for multiline program description, #define for a macro, or in middle of a variable name!

 ### Variables
 At the moment, only `long` values are implemented.
 User can assign them with decimal values (default) (floating point not allowed) `i=2;`, hexadecimal values `i=0xff;`, strings (up to 8 bytes) `msg="Hello!";` or Signum addresses `addr="S-297Z-EKMN-4AVV-7YWXP";` (also valid starting with BURST or TS).
 Long values can be assigned during their declaration.